Scoop a Poop for schools

 - Return the kit to school

-All students will be able to view the test results from their sample once the laboratory testing is complete.
+All students are able to view the test results from their sample once the laboratory testing is complete.

 Each year a number of students, selected from across all the participating schools, will come to Macquarie to learn the DNA methods used to test samples for resistance.